 Technology has been becoming entrenched in our daily lives more and more.
-Parents today are facing a whole new challenge of raising kids with access to everything at their fingertips (on the internet) and often in their pockets (cell phones).
-The end of the school year is rapidly approaching and kids are about to experience a lot more free time over the summer and with that comes the challenge of developing technology ground rules for children.
+In fact, it sometimes feels like technology is taking over family life.
+Parents today are facing a whole new challenge of raising kids with access to everything.
+It is constantly at their fingertips (on the internet) and often in their pockets (cell phones).
+The end of the school year is rapidly approaching and kids are about to experience a lot more free time over the summer and with that comes the challenge of developing ground rules for technology.

-How To Develop Technology Ground Rules For Children
+How To Develop Technology Rules For Tweens, Teens, And Kids

 Authored by Sandra Schamroth Abrams, Ph.D., Associate Professor of Adolescent Education, St. John’s University.
 Email: firstname.lastname@example.org; Twitter: @shsabrams